jon-slva/michael-diamond-portfolio/README.md

 1. Clone the repository.
 2. Install the dependencies using `npm install`.
 3. Start the development server using `npm run dev`.
-4. Open your browser and navigate to `http://localhost:3000`.
+4. Open your browser and navigate to `http://localhost:5173`.

+This repo does not accept contributions.